SlaytonNichols/SlaytonNichols/ui/src/pages/index.md

 Practicing Design Patterns and Areas of Expertise:
 OOP, MVC, MVVC, REST, CQRS, DDD, TDD, Web Application Development, API Development/Consumption

-#### What is this Repo?
+#### What is this Website?

-At the time of writing this repo houses the one project that I am somewhat proud to display, though it is only a simple blog.
-My goal over the years is to curate this repository with examples, exercises, write ups of new tools with examples, experiments, and much more to come.
+This website is intended to be a cross between a resume/blog/notepad.
+My goal over the years is to curate the markdown blog with examples, exercises, write ups of new tools with examples, experiments, and more.